LLNL/RAJA/docs/index.rst

 You are also welcome to join our `Google Group <https://groups.google.com/forum/#!forum/raja-users>`_

-A brief description of how to start a contribution to RAJA team can be found in :ref:`contributing-label`.
+A brief description of how to start a contribution to RAJA can be found in :ref:`contributing-label`.

 =======================